Lacinipolia sareta (Smith, 1906)

 Pacific Northwest

 Lacinipolia sareta is widespread east of the Cascade Mountains in our region.
-It occurs as far north as south-central British Columbia and as far east as southeastern Idaho.
-Its range is restricted to western Oregon west of the Cascades.
+It occurs at least as far north as south-central British Columbia and as far east as southeastern Idaho.
+It is restricted to western Oregon west of the Cascades.
 It is often absent from open steppe habitats, although it occurs commonly around the edges of our interior basins.

 Global

-The range of this species extends east to the Atlantic Coast.
-It is most common and widespread in the West where it occurs from the southern Canadian Prairie Provinces and British Columbia to southern New Mexico, Arizona, and California.
-In the east it occurs from southern Canada about as far south as the Ohio River.
+This species is widespread in North America.
+It is most common and widespread in the West where it occurs from southern Yukon and Northwest territories to southern New Mexico, Arizona, and California.
+The range extends east in southern Canada and adjacent United States as far south as the St. Lawrence Seaway.

 Life History